 About The Club

-Twenty years on and we are still the only ‘all girls’ club in the area and providing girls with the opportunity to play competitive football at a family-friendly, all-inclusive club.
+Twenty five years on and we are still the only ‘all girls’ club in the area and providing girls with the opportunity to play competitive football at a family-friendly, all-inclusive club.
 Over the years, many hundreds of girls have been part of our journey, with some going on to play football at a much higher level – in fact, some of our ex-players can still be seen exhibiting their football skills on the pitch today: Amy Taylor (Lewes FC), Charley Clifford (Charlton Athletic), Kylie Manktelow (Gillingham FC) and Vicky Ashton-Jones (Gillingham FC and National Police Football Team).
 We have also been lucky enough to have some girls who were with us at a young age, return to the club as adults following university etc and play in our ladies squad.

 The success of our club has been, without doubt, due to the large number of volunteers who have given willingly of their time for the benefit of the girls – not just the many dedicated committee members and coaches who have been a huge part of the club at different times in the two decades, but also the many parents who have been on the sidelines supporting their children in all weathers: running the line, helping to put up and take down goals, running the tea bar, offering sponsorship opportunities etc etc.